 If you have a strong, self-assured, independent, ‘minding your own business vibe’ like I always carry, you are FAR less likely to be seen as a potential victim of mugging or drama.
 Even a bit of ‘don’t mess with me – stay away’ vibe can work to your advantage as well.
 Another thing is to stay away from obviously dangerous areas like impoverished areas, favelas or barrios unless you’re with a group (and in daylight).
 You don’t want to really ‘stand out’ either.
 Because I look so international, I guess that often works to my advantage to blend in.

 I could actually pass as South American in many parts (and have), but if you are pasty white and really stand out, you may really have to be more conscious of things, not look like a super-tourist gringo.
 It really helps to know some of the languages to get around anyways and look like you belong.
 Give people respect and don’t try to attract trouble.
 It’s not best to wear flashy jewelry and the like when you’re going out at night in some cities.

 Talk with assurance to any cab drivers and know where you’re headed.
 In some countries where they are more forthcoming and aggressive, you almost want to ‘match’ that vibe in communicating with them – you don’t want anyone mistaking you for a ‘weak’ tourist that they can prey upon but that you know how to handle yourself and know the area (or assuredly expect them to do their job).

 - Official Tibet Travel Guide – Must-See for Beginners

-- World Photo Day began in began and last 12 months
+- World Photo Day began in began and lasted 12 months.

 - The Best Video Editing Software

-- Switzerland accuses EU of bias in finance dispute
+- Switzerland accuses the EU of bias in finance disputes.

 - The Advantages and disadvantages of Beauty in Love Relationships, Marriage of People